fotor-2025042422352

 "Today was a good step in the right direction.
 It's our best qualifying position as a team this season, ahead of one Red Bull, and a positive session for us as we've finally got a good baseline.
 The pace gap to Ferrari on pole is still big, but there was more potential for us, too - the tyres were not in a perfect window and that made it tricky, especially in Q3.
 There's a long race ahead tomorrow and I think we'll be in a better place then - while some of the cars around us are a bit of an unknown.
 And on the development, we've finally now got a good baseline, and we need to continue this path and find more performance".

-Lewis Hamilton underlines that there are no more issues with bouncing on the straights but some there are still on the turns:
+Lewis Hamilton underlines that whle they are no longer experiencing issues with bouncing on the straights, but the problem still persists in the corners:

 "We've made steps forward this weekend and I'm very proud of the team for all the work they have done.
 The car is on longer bouncing on the straights, but we still have some in the corners, so we need to keep working.
 Overall, it's a positive step to be in Q3 with both cars, and looking at George's time, we are getting closer to the front.
 It was a confusing session out there as we had been given a delta time to respect in qualifying for the out laps - and not everybody was doing so.
 The cars that followed the guidance had a performance disadvantage as the tyres were hotter starting the timed lap, so hopefully that will be examined properly.
 Looking ahead to the race, we had decent long runs yesterday, and we know the conditions will be very hot - my target will be to go forward from P6".